zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/write-the-build-cookbook/5/_index.md

 ## 5. Run smoke tests and deploy to your Union, Rehearsal, and Delivered stages

+[CALLOUT networks/team-members-workstation.svg] Perform this part from a team member's workstation.

 In the previous step, you manually verified that the Customers application is running in Acceptance.
 In practice, it's common to have some manual verification process to validate that your application or service is up and functioning.
 For example, if you're deploying a web application, someone will typically test out a new feature manually on a pre-production server before releasing the feature to production.

 However, you can also write _smoke tests_ to help quickly validate that the application or service is running and functional.
 If the smoke tests fail, you know that the application or service has failed.